jwl-7/c0de_gr1nd/python_explanations/intervals_union.md

 # Compute the Union of Intervals
 Given a set of intervals, compute their union.
+The intervals may have open or closed ends.

 ## Examples
 ```